 Again, there is no one-size fits all answer here, so the best thing you can do is to try out a few e-liquids and see which one suits you.
 Interestingly, don’t assume that you need an authentic tobacco flavor.
 There are some good ones out there, but we find that the vast majority of vapers end up choosing a flavor other than tobacco, and this happens very quickly if they try a few different ones to begin with.
 In terms of PG/VG, you’ll have to try for yourself and decide what you like.

-Finally, vapers self-titrate their nicotine intake.
-In other words, it’s as if there’s a thermostat which nicotine users have.
-As soon as they have enough, it switches off.
+Also, vapers differ in how much nicotine they need, and how much they want to vape overall.
 So, if you want to vape less, use a stronger e-liquid, if you find you’re getting too much nicotine from the amount you like to vape, move to a less strong liquid.